Position

 How long does it take to become a Defense Attorney?

 Pursuing a career as a defense attorney involves several steps.
-First, one must complete a bachelor's degree, which typically takes four years.
-This education provides a foundation in subjects like political science or criminal justice.
-After completing the undergraduate degree, the next step is to attend law school.
-Law school usually lasts three years.
-During this time, students study various legal topics and gain practical skills through internships and clinics.
+First, one must complete a bachelor's degree.
+This usually takes four years.
+Many students choose majors in criminal justice, political science, or pre-law.
+After earning a bachelor's degree, the next step is law school.
+Law school lasts three years.
+During this time, students study various areas of law, including criminal law.

 Defense Attorney Job Description Sample

-A Defense Attorney is responsible for representing clients in criminal cases, providing legal counsel, and advocating for their clients in court.
-The role requires a deep understanding of the law, strong communication skills, and the ability to build compelling cases to defend clients' rights.
+A Defense Attorney is responsible for representing clients in criminal cases, providing legal counsel, and advocating for their rights in court.
+This role requires a strong understanding of the law and the ability to effectively defend clients against criminal charges.

 Responsibilities: